- 9 Things to See On Your Campus Visit to Harvard - June 16, 2017

 How will disciplinary problems affect my applications?

 If you have a serious disciplinary problem on your record, you’ll need to be prepared for the reality that it may have a negative impact upon your college applications.
-How much of an impact this is depends on a number of different factors.
+How much of an impact this has depends on a number of different factors.

 First of all, different colleges, or even different admissions staffers at the same college, may look at your application and your past mistakes differently.
 Some schools, such as the University of Virginia with its famous Honor System, place an especially heavy emphasis on their students’ behavior.
 Others, like Boston University, include specific questions about your disciplinary history in their Common Application supplements.